Mohio-Google/BanTools/README.md

 ### Common Issues

 **Q: Getting "Invalid data type for player 'xxx.state'" errors after server restart**
 A: This is a config file flattening issue, automatically fixed in v1.3.1.
-The plugin will show "检测到扁平化的配置文件，尝试修复..." and automatically rebuild the configuration.
+The plugin will show "Detected flattened config file, attempting repair..." and automatically rebuild the configuration.

 **Q: Offline banned players not loading correctly**
 A: Ensure you're using v1.3.1 or higher, which has fixed offline player handling logic.